Anne Frank HouseCurrently Closed

 Anne Frank House is one of the attractions added in Amsterdam itinerary 3 days.

 Check out other attractions and activities on things to do in Amsterdam page.

 Anne Frank House has become a very frequented tourist attraction for visitors who come here to see the place that once served as a hiding spot of Anne Frank and her family.
 The place stands as a reminisce of those hard times and a great muse for historians.
-You can visit the place by purchasing Anne Frank House Tickets.
-The Anne Frank House Ticket Prices may vary for different age groups with a certain concession in the Tickets for Anne Frank House for Children from 10 to 14.
-There is no Anne Frank House Ticket Costs for children under 10.
+You can visit the place by purchasing tickets to anne frank house Amsterdam.
+The Anne Frank House Ticket Prices may vary for different age groups with a certain concession in the Anne frank museum amsterdam tickets for Children from 10 to 14.
+There is no Anne Frank House Tickets Amsterdam Costs for children under 10.
 Visit early to Buy Tickets for Anne Frank House as the place is known to get crowded later.

 Anne Frank House Ticket Prices